 At first, 5G will most commonly be used for “enhanced mobile broadband,” specifically higher data bandwidth with improved but not peak latency (faster responsiveness) compared with 4G.
 5G bandwidth will eventually get up to 20Gbps, with a guaranteed minimum of 100Mbps, and 5G networks will support 10,000 times the traffic of 4G networks.

 5G is also designed to support Massive Machine Type Communications, a way to bring billions of tiny connected devices and sensors online.
-The 5G standard supports an insane density of up to 200,000 sensors in a 1 million square kilometer area, with long range, low data rate radio signaling that can deliver 10-year battery life.
+The 5G standard supports an insane density of up to 1 million devices in a 0.38 square mile (or one square kilometer) area, with long range, low data rate radio signaling that can deliver 10-year battery life.